-The best way to achieve PCI DSS compliance is to stop the card numbers entering the contact center at all, to de-scope both your contact center and your call recordings from PCI DSS regulations.
-This means that the agent is no longer exposed to the sensitive card numbers during the process of taking payment, nor can these details be captured in call or screen recordings nor exposed in your network.
+So the consensus amongst security experts on the best way to achieve PCI DSS compliance is to stop the card numbers entering the contact center at all, to ‘de-scope’ your agents, the contact center environment and call recordings from the PCI DSS regulations.
+This means for instance ensuring that the agent is no longer exposed to the sensitive card numbers during the process of taking payment, nor capturing them in call or screen recordings or exposing them in your network, whether the payment is by phone or using digital channels such as e-mail, webchat and SMS.

 Why does PCI DSS compliance matter?

 Data security breaches can be catastrophic for your organization.
-Just one instance can damage your reputation beyond repair and open you up to the possibility of law suits, insurance claims and lost customers from which it may take many years to recover – including from much higher fines for data breaches with the advent of GDPR data protection legislation in Europe.
+Just one instance can damage your reputation beyond repair and open you up to the possibility of law suits, insurance claims and lost customers from which it may take years to recover – including from much higher fines for data breaches with the advent of GDPR data protection applying to European citizens.

 Complying with PCI DSS means that your systems are secure and customers can trust you with their payments.
 Merchants and service providers are now required to certify to their acquiring banks that they are compliant.